davidogara/covasim-calibration/hetGPy-calibration/analysis/README.md

 - `calibrate-diagnoses.ipynb` and `calibrate-death.ipynb`: run ABC calibrations
 - `joint-posterior.ipynb`: analyze ABC posterior
 - `plot-posterior.ipynb`: Plot ABC posterior (Fig. 4)
 - `count-NROY-space.ipynb`: count size of history matching space (Table 1)

+This directory also contains `posterior-samples.csv` which are the 50 parameterizations of the covasim posterior.